zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 # dsRNA Synthesis for RNAi

-**General Note**: This protocol assumes you have already cloned a ~400-600 base pair fragment of gene target into pGEM-T. Use Primer3 to select primers for initial cloning efforts and use BLAST to check for potential off-target effects.
+**Note**: This protocol assumes you have already cloned a ~400-600 base pair fragment of gene target into pGEM-T. Use Primer3 to select primers for initial cloning efforts and use BLAST to check for potential off-target effects.
 Add T7 overhangs to working primers (5′ TAATACGACTCACTATAGGG 3′).

 ## Materials